itsSanalog/sanalog.net/sanastro/src/content/blog/work/desktop.md

 ### Why not just use a duct?

-If I were to implement <a href="https://www.reddit.com/r/FormD/comments/1gqkydx/first_sff_build_testing_a_gpu_fan_duct/" target="_blank" class="extlink">a duct that matches the size of the card</a>, fresh air from the side panel would 'leak' into the cavity below the GPU, due to the negative pressure generated by the bottom fan.
-This means that the fan's efficiency would be impeded, where instead of sucking hot air out from within the case, it circulates air in a tiny loop that does nothing for the entire case.
+If I were to implement <a href="https://www.reddit.com/r/FormD/comments/1gqkydx/first_sff_build_testing_a_gpu_fan_duct/" target="_blank" class="extlink">a duct that matches the size of the card</a>, fresh air from the side panel would 'leak' into the cavity below the GPU due to the negative pressure generated by the bottom fan.
+This means that the fan's efficiency would be compromised; instead of extracting hot air from within the case, it circulates air in a tiny loop that does nothing for the entire case.
 By partitioning the fan from the side panel vents, it enables the exhuast fan to purely move hot air generated by the GPU and PSU above it.

 ![](https://i.postimg.cc/g0f4j7yH/sim1.png)

 <p class="small muted c">not a definitive test whatsoever, just a visualisation</p>

-Additionally, I was paranoid of the possibility of the hot exhaust from the GPU recirculating back to its own intake, though I'd expect such a phenomenon would have no meaningful impact on temperature whatsoever.
-I whipped up a CFD sim to see if this was actually happening.
+Additionally, I was paranoid of the possibility of the hot exhaust from the GPU recirculating back to its own intake.
+Although I expected such a phenomenon to have no meaningful impact on temperature whatsoever, I whipped up a CFD sim to see if this was actually happening.
 While the model isn't accurate enough to generate anything optimised, it does provide some neat visualisations.

 <div class="carousel mmt">
   <button class="carousel-btn carousel-btn-prev" data-action="prev" aria-label="Previous slide">❮</button>